4980/Course/Notes.md

 Remember that most ideas start on paper.
 The professionals, with their million dollar budgets start their ideas on paper (digital or otherwise).
 You would be okay to follow suit!

-# Day 3 - Basics of Render on a GPU
+# Day 3 - Basics of Rendering on a GPU

 The four fundamentals of rendering in 3D are: